 ...and exactly four choruses of the Blues with the great Al Cohn!

-When Director of the Shepherd University Jazz Ensemble, Dr. Cook led the Band on a tour of the UK in 2005.
+Whilst Director of the Shepherd University Jazz Ensemble, Dr. Cook led the Band on a tour of the UK in 2005.
 The photograph below is that iteration of the band.
-Most have gone one to be professional Musicians with advanced degrees (at least three doctorates and ten Master's at this writing), one a serving member of the Clergy, one a Music Director for a Church with over 3000 Parishioners, outstanding Composers, serving members of the Armed Forces and National Guard Bands, one the Librarian for the Cosmos Club (formerly special collections Librarian at Catholic University), superb Instrumental Music Teachers, as well as International teachers in the PRC and Taiwan, First-Call Nashville Songwriters and Composers, Community Leaders, Performing Artists, and Aesthetes.
+Most have gone one to be professional Musicians with advanced degrees (at least three doctorates and ten Master's at this writing), one a serving member of the Clergy, one a Music Director for a Church with over 3000 Parishioners, outstanding Composers, serving members of the Armed Forces and National Guard Bands, one the Librarian for the Cosmos Club (formerly special collections Librarian at Catholic University), superb Instrumental Music Teachers, as well as International teachers in Italy, the PRC and Taiwan, First-Call Nashville Songwriters and Composers, Community Leaders, Performing Artists, and Aesthetes.
 Four have returned to Shepherd at various times up to and including the present as Adjunct Professors.
 I am very proud of these people and equally proud of those who followed.